Two New Fort Worth Boutiques Add Style To Camp Bowie's Historic Bricks

 You Are Here has expanded into the former Park & Eighth space on Camp Bowie.

 Retail is adding and expanding along Camp Bowie as of late.
-Earlier this year, The Bricks welcomed its first two tenants — women’s clothing stores Dos Femmes and Color Game.
-And now, the historic strip is gaining two more Fort Worth boutiques and seeing moves across Camp Bowie.
+Two new Fort Worth boutiques, a women’s clothing store and a luxury resale consignment shop, have recently made their debuts, while a couple of long-standing brands have moved across Camp Bowie.
 Here are the new openings and relocations you need to know.

 Honey Loves Boho